 Note: Whatever you name it a lag less than zero is never been acceptable anywhere!

-Constraints are undesirable because these may impact on Critical Path calculations that may leads to wrong forecasting and negative floats on activities by forcing over-ride in schedule during updating.
+Constraints are undesirable because these may impact on Critical Path calculations that may lead to wrong forecasting and negative floats on activities by forcing over-ride in schedule during updating.

-Enlist all the constraints and ask for to write proper reason for using it in notebook of that particular activity – Notebook feature is available in almost every scheduling software now a days.
+Enlist all the constraints and ask for to write a proper reason for using it in a notebook of that particular activity – Notebook feature is available in almost every scheduling software nowadays.

-Constraints are a number of types like, Mandatory Start, Mandatory Finish, Start On, Finish On etc etc. Make sure you get a proper solid logic to approve any on these.
+Constraints are a number of types like Mandatory Start, Mandatory Finish, Start On, Finish On etc. Make sure you get a proper solid logic to approve any on these.